Does Sterling Silver Tarnish? Does Water Corrode it? And Is it Possible to Prevent and Stop Sterling Silver From Tarnishing?

 Sterling silver tarnishes when it comes into contact with sulfur-containing gases, which are found in air molecules, water, wool, felt, and more.

-Other factors that can contribute to tarnishing include air humidity, salty air. chlorine, human perspiration and more.
+Other factors that contribute to sterling silver tarnishing include air humidity, salty air, chlorine, human perspiration and more.

 The topic of tarnishing silver is more complicated than the simple explanation above.
-Below are the common questions people have about tarnishing silver and how to prevent it.
+Below is the table that shows you how different substances affect or don’t affect sterling silver.

 Does Sterling Silver Tarnish?
 And Why?